Staff Council Bylaws

 Section 1.
 Attendance to Staff Council meetings is imperative for all members in order to be effective as a council.

 Section 3.
-It is always the responsibility of the Staff Council member to communicate to the Staff Council officers about absences prior to meetings.
+It is always the responsibility of Staff Council members to communicate anticipated absences to Staff Council officers prior to scheduled meetings.

 Section 1.
 The officers of Staff Council shall be the Chairperson, Co-Chairperson, Secretary and Committee Chairpersons.

 Section 2.
-The Chairperson shall be responsible for facilitating/controlling regular meetings, coordinating emergency meetings, authorizing financial expenditures and for all written communications made by the Council.
-The chairperson is also the keeper of the Council letterhead and is authorized to make provisional appointments to the Council or to a committee, which must then be approved by the Council at the next regular meeting.
-The individual shall also provide feedback on proposed Human Resources policy changes and communicate to the university administration when staff work/life issues are under discussion.
+The Chairperson shall be responsible for facilitating/controlling regular meetings, coordinating emergency meetings, authorizing financial expenditures, and approving all written communications made by the Council.
+He/she is also the keeper of the Council letterhead and is authorized to make provisional appointments to the Council or to a committee, which must then be approved by the Council at the next regular meeting.
+He/she shall also provide feedback on proposed Human Resources policy changes and communicate to the university administration when staff work/life issues are under discussion.

 Section 3.
 The Co-Chairperson shall be responsible for oversight of the Council’s committees.
-The individual will also assume the capacity of the Chairperson in their absence, removal or incapacitation.
+He/she will also assume the capacity of the Chairperson in his/her absence, removal or incapacitation.
 The Co-Chairperson also holds treasurer duties.
-They shall be responsible for authorizing the collection, distribution, and expenditure of all Council funds, the development of an annual operating budget, to authorize or refuse to authorize extra-budget expenditures of the funds of the Council, to make any necessary and proper adjustments of the budget, and to require that all financial reports of the Council be kept current and in an efficient manner.
+He/she shall be responsible for authorizing the collection, distribution, and expenditure of all Council funds, the development of an annual operating budget, authorization of extra-budget expenditures of the funds of the Council, facilitating proper budget adjustments, and enforcing the requirement that all financial reports of the Council be kept current and in an efficient manner.

 Section 4.
-The Secretary shall be responsible for production of meeting agendas and minutes, and tracking absences.
+The Secretary shall be responsible for production of meeting agendas, attendance, and minutes.
 The agenda shall be distributed to the Council members at least two business days prior to any regularly scheduled meeting.
 Minutes shall be distributed to the Council members within five business days after the meeting.
 The Secretary shall also maintain the agenda and minutes archives on the Staff Council network drive and make information relevant to other American University Staff available on the website.
-The Secretary shall also be responsible for reminding the Council of the time, if there are agenda items still needing to be discussed and the Council is near the end of a meeting.
+The Secretary shall also be responsible for reminding the Council of the time, if there are agenda items in queue for discussion and the Council is near the end of a meeting.

 Section 1.
 The Policy and Procedures committee shall draft any reasonable revisions of these bylaws and to inform all members of the Council of the current bylaws.
-All proposed amendments to these bylaws shall be submitted to Policy and Procedures for approval.
-It shall be the duty of this committee to review these amendments for clarity of wording and to insure that they do not conflict with any existing American University policies.
+All proposed amendments to these bylaws shall be submitted to the internal Policy and Procedures committee chairperson for approval.
+It shall be the duty of this committee to review amendments for clarity and compliance with existing American University policies.